Time capsule: Personal and domestic time capsules

-Commercially manufactured sealable containers are sold for protection of personal time capsules; some of the more durable waterproof containers used for geocaching may also be suitable.
+Commercially manufactured sealable containers are sold for the protection of personal time capsules; some of the more durable waterproof containers used for geocaching may also be suitable.
 Many underground time capsules are destroyed by groundwater infiltration after short periods of time; caches stored within the wall cavities of buildings can survive as long as the building is used and maintained.

 In 2016, the art collective Ant Farm displayed a show, The Present Is the Form of All Life: The Time Capsules of Ant Farm and LST, at the art center Pioneer Works, in Brooklyn, New York.
 The artists had previous experiences with failed time capsules, and were now exploring "digital time capsules" as a more durable form of preservation.
 They have said, "We’ve come to understand that the best way to preserve digital media is to distribute it."
 Blockchain and cognitive learning is now used in time capsule technology.
 Researchers have started to study methods of preserving digital data in forms that will still be usable in the distant future.